michelesr/mike-wow-addon/doc/source/macro_framework.rst

 This will cast "Power Word: Fortitude" if target is unbuffed with a buff that contains 'Fortitude' in its icon name, else "Power Word: Shield"

-**NOTE**: in this example, i used 'Fortitude' as <buff_icon_name> instead of the entire icon name, you can do it if you want (this will also check for Prayer of Fortitude buffs) !
+.. note:: in this example, i used 'Fortitude' as <buff_icon_name> instead of the entire icon name, you can do it if you want (this will also check for Prayer of Fortitude buffs) !

 ::